mmistakes/minimal-mistakes/_posts/2023-06-22-a-simple-rest-api-with-play-framework-and-scala.md

 ![alt "Persistence structure"](../images/play-rest-api/persistence_structure.jpeg)

-On a persistence trait we define the basic function given from our underlying persistence mechanism.
+On a persistence trait we define basic functions given from our underlying persistence mechanism.
 Here we define the mechanism for example purposes.
 As we can see basic operations on a persisted dataset are defined.
+We use types A, B, C[_] to make our Persistence layer as abstract as possible.

+A defines the types we save in our datastore.
+B defines the type of our primary key and C[_] defines the type of data structure that we use for persisting our entities.
+As you will see on the sections that follows for our specific example A corresponds to Car type, B corresponds to Long and C[_] to a ListBuffer.
+With this implementation we can easily swap this Layer and use other persistent types.

 ```scala
 package persistence